Sabari River

-Sabari River is one of the main tributaries of Godavari.
-It originates from the western slopes of Eastern Ghats in Odisha state from Sinkaram hill ranges at 1370 m MSL.
-It is also known as Kolab river in Odisha.The Sabari river basin receives nearly 1250 mm annual average rainfall.
-It forms common boundary between Chhattisgarh and Odisha states and later enters into Andhra Pradesh to merge with River Godavari.
+Sabari River is one of the main tributaries of the Godavari.
+It originates from the western slopes of Eastern Ghats in Odisha state from Sinkaram hill ranges at 1374 m MSL.
+It is known as Kolab River in Odisha.
+The Sabari river basin receives nearly 1250 mm annual average rainfall.
+It forms common boundary between Chhattisgarh and Odisha states.
+It later enters into Andhra Pradesh to merge with River Godavari.
 Upper Kolab project, located in Odisha across the Sabari is a major dam project supplying water for irrigation and Hydro power generation.